 Clayton is a somewhat small city located in the state of California.
-With a population of 11,867 people and two constituent neighborhoods, Clayton is the 402nd largest community in California.
+With a population of 11,070 people and three constituent neighborhoods, Clayton is the 409th largest community in California.

-Clayton is a decidedly white-collar city, with fully 92.49% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Clayton is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Clayton who work in management occupations (19.77%), office and administrative support (13.74%), and business and financial occupations (12.66%).
+Clayton is a decidedly white-collar city, with fully 89.49% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Clayton is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Clayton who work in management occupations (19.69%), sales jobs (10.51%), and teaching (8.83%).

 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Clayton is a great place for families with children to consider.
-First of all, many other families with children live here, making Clayton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Clayton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Clayton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Clayton’s overall crime rate is lower than average for the country.

-Clayton is a somewhat ethnically-diverse city.
+Clayton is an extremely ethnically-diverse city.
 The people who call Clayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clayton residents report their race to be White, followed by Asian.
-Important ancestries of people in Clayton include Irish, English, Italian, and European.
+Clayton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.62% of the city’s residents.
+Important ancestries of people in Clayton include Irish, English, German, Italian, and Dutch.

 The most common language spoken in Clayton is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Chinese.